Simplyalex99/EECSCalculator/README.md

 ## setup
-- Download the folder degreeProgressReport with its files.
+- Download the folder degreeReport with its files.
 Click on "Code" button to download ZIP file.

 -  In the tool bar click on "Window" then "Extensions" then Toggle "Developer mode" to on